Benefits Humane Society of Greater Miami

 Each animal that is cared for at our shelter is free from the threat of euthanasia while they wait for their forever family.
 More than 1,300 animals each year find their human companions and begin their new lives in the comfort of homes around our community and South Florida.
 Before a pet is available for adoption, great lengths are made to make sure the pet is healthy, vaccinated and spayed or neutered.
 We provide counseling and guidance to make sure the right match is made and the right pet is adopted into the right home.

 We run two veterinary clinics, one in North Miami Beach and another in Cutler Bay where we strive to end our community’s pet overpopulation problem by performing more than 13,000 sterilization surgeries each year.
 We have programs that help the financially challenged people of our community by providing free services for vaccinations and spay/neuter surgeries.

 The Humane Society of Greater Miami is a not-for-profit charitable animal welfare organization supported solely by donations, private grants and fundraising events.
-We are not government funded and rely on our local community for financial support.
-For more information, please call 305-749-1815 or visit our website, www.humanesocietymiami.org.
+We are not government funded and we do not receive any financial aid from national animal welfare organizations.
+We rely on our local community for financial support.
+For more information, please call 305-749-1815 or visit www.humanesocietymiami.org.